velociwabbit/gdpr-data-dictionary/README.md

 ## AI and other NLP search capabilities (Future)

-While it is useful to identify the location, magnitude and types of personal data within an organization a natural follow onis to provide a context free identification of personal data that does not reside in databases or source code.
-This will require word classification and text interpretation.
-No doubt there are many AI based tools in this area that can be used as a development environment or end user app to provide this capability.
+While it is useful to identify the location, magnitude and types of personal data within an organization a natural follow on would be to provide context free identification of personal data not residing in databases or source code.
+This effort will require word classification and text interpretation.
+No doubt there are many AI based tools that can be used as a development environment or end user app to provide this capability.
 Or if all else fails building a custom, specific machine learning app in this area is a possiblity.

 ## Contributions